star icon 1700+ Reviews

 For private tours, groups can be larger.
 The city of Amsterdam has regulations on group sizes in the centre, so we divide bigger groups across multiple guides and stagger routes if needed.
 You still get the same style and content, just multiplied.

 If you are the kind of traveller who wants more than “we saw the canals and a museum,” then yes, this is one of the best ways you can spend four hours here.
+In one afternoon you get:

-• A strong sense of the city’s layout (Jordaan, canal belt, Old Town)
+• A strong sense of the city’s layout (Jordaan, canal belt, Old Town) Key pieces of history that explain what you see everywhere else A deep dive into Dutch culture, values and quirks

 • Real conversations with locals, not just service staff